 - See Advanced CV Imaging below regarding uses of cardiac MRI.

+Cardiac arrhythmias can occur in COVID-19.
 An early case series of 138 patients in Wuhan, China, (Wang et al) found evidence of some arrhythmias in 17% of hospitalized patients with COVID-19, rising to 44% in those transferred to the ICU.
 Another early study of 189 hospitalized patients noted nearly 6% of inpatients had an episode of ventricular fibrillation or sustained ventricular tachycardia (Guo et al).

 - Atrial Fibrillation/Atrial Flutter